John Askey: Macclesfield Town

 Askey worked at Macclesfield Town as reserve-team manager, leading the reserves to the Football Combination Division Two title.
 He went on to work as assistant manager to David Moss before taking over as caretaker manager on 27 October 2003 when Moss was dismissed with the club in 20th place in the Third Division.
 He was appointed permanently in December after winning three of his seven matches in caretaker charge.
 Askey was demoted to assistant manager to new manager Brian Horton on 1 April 2004 with Macclesfield second from bottom of the Third Division.
 Horton managed to steer the club out of the Third Division relegation zone.
-Askey stayed on as assistant manager, and with the arrival of Paul Ince moved on to work as youth-team manager.
+Askey stayed on as assistant manager and with the arrival of Paul Ince, moved on to work as youth team manager.

-After remaining at the club as youth and reserve-team manager, Askey was again given charge of the first team at Macclesfield on a caretaker basis on on 3 April 2013 when manager Steve King was dismissed.
+After remaining at the club as youth and reserve-team manager, Askey was again given charge of the first-team at Macclesfield on a caretaker basis on 3 April 2013 when manager Steve King was dismissed.
 His appointment was made permanent on 4 June despite him losing four of his five matches in caretaker charge.
-He took the club to the third round of the FA Cup and 15th in the Conference Premier in the 2013–14 season, and was given a 12-month rolling contract in the summer, though budget cutbacks meant that he lost the services of assistant manager Efe Sodje.
+He took the club to the third round of the FA Cup and 15th in the Conference Premier in the 2013–14 season, and was given a one-year rolling contract in the summer, though budget cutbacks meant that he lost the services of assistant manager Efe Sodje.
 Named as Conference Premier Manager of the Month award for January 2015 after his team recorded three victories, he led the club to a sixth-place finish in the 2014–15 season, finishing just one point outside of the play-offs, and signed a new extended contract in the summer.
 He led the club to a tenth-place finish in 2015–16.

 His Macclesfield team beat League One club Walsall in the first round of the 2016–17 FA Cup, becoming the only non-League club to beat an English Football League team in the opening round that season; Askey said "it is massive as it means we can pay the VAT bill this week".
-Macclesfield finished the season in ninth place and also reached the 2017 FA Trophy Final at Wembley Stadium, where they were beaten 3–2 by York City.
-However many of the squad left at the end of the season as Macclesfield were unable to compete financially with many of their divisional rivals; George Pilkington, Mitch Hancox and Danny Whitaker being some of the few players who remained.
+Macclesfield finished the season in ninth place and also reached the 2017 FA Trophy final at Wembley Stadium, where they were beaten 3–2 by York City.
+However, many of the squad left at the end of the season as Macclesfield were unable to compete financially with many of their divisional rivals; George Pilkington, Mitch Hancox and Danny Whitaker being some of the few players who remained.
 Macclesfield endued a difficult season off the pitch during the 2017–18 season, as financial problems meant that players went unpaid in January despite the wage bill being one of the lowest in the division.
 Despite these restrictions, Askey managed to guide Macclesfield to promotion back to the Football League as champions of the National League on a budget of £350,000.